 The deadline for applications is November 15 for the following academic year.
 Applicants are notified by January 31 regarding action taken on their application.
 Short-term research periods over the summer months of June and July are also considered separately; please use the same application form to apply.

-Applicants are encouraged to apply online using the link below.
+Applicants are encouraged to apply online using the appropriate link below.

 Those who prefer to submit their application by mail may do so by completing the Visiting Scholar Application Form (pdf) and mailing it to: